Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Related Work

 \subsection{Task Complexity and Cognitive Load Theory}

-To ground our concept of \textit{interconnectedness}, we draw on Cognitive Load Theory (CLT), particularly the concept of \textit{element interactivity}.
+To ground our concept of \textit{interconnectedness}, we draw on Cognitive Load Theory (CLT)~\cite{sweller2011cognitive}, particularly the concept of \textit{element interactivity}.
 CLT posits that the intrinsic difficulty of a task is determined by the number of interacting elements that must be simultaneously processed in working memory \cite{Chen2023}.
-A task with low element interactivity (e.g., solving a series of independent coding problems) can be broken down and solved piece-by-piece.
+A task with low element interactivity (e.g., solving a series of independent coding problems) can be broken down and solved piece by piece.
 In contrast, a task with high element interactivity (e.g., debugging a system where a change in one module has cascading effects on others) requires a holistic understanding of the entire system.
-We argue that current generative AI excels at tasks with low element interactivity but struggles with high-interactivity problems.
-Therefore, designing assessments with high element interactivity---what we term interconnectedness---is a theoretically grounded approach to creating AI-resilient learning experiences.
-Building on this foundation, we now formalize these principles through two theorems that establish the theoretical basis for AI-resilient assessment design.
+We argue that current generative AI excels at tasks with low element interactivity but struggles with high-interactivity problems due to intrinsic multi-step reasoning limitations and context memory constraints inherent to the transformer architecture \cite{phan2025humanity, shojaee2025illusion}.
+To accomplish such tasks, students must engage meaningfully and expend cognitive effort, thereby achieving genuine learning without trivial AI delegation.

+Building on the foundation of these three research areas, we now formalize these principles through two propositions that establish the theoretical basis for AI-resilient assessment design.